top of page

 • Feeling their love can revive your soul, rather than only feeling like a worker bee in a beehive.

-• Deeply listening to their needs can help you realize how you can best support them even as you return back to the craziness of work.
+• Taking time to again listen to their needs can help you realize how you can best support them making you feel like the best mom or spouse in the world again.

 3. Closest friends

-• A glass of wine or two and the freedom to vent can be the perfect break for you.
-Friends can give you the feeling of being seen and heard.
+• A glass of wine or two and the freedom to vent can be the perfect break.
+Friends can be a great outlet for that.

 Alone Time: